deskpro/deskproapps/tutorials/jquery-form.md

 Overview
 ========
 This tutorial will walk you through creating a DeskPRO app which has two pages.
 One page with a settings form and one page which displays the form values.
-[App storage](/api/props/storage.md) will be used to save the values, and the [route object](/api/props/route.md) will be used to switch between the two pages.
+[App storage](/api/props/storage.md) will be used to save the values, and jQuery will be used to switch between the two pages.

 ![screenshot](/images/tutorials/form-1.png)